Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Jack Wolfskin

-A German company best known for its outdoor wear that also supplies a range of technical tents for backpackers and expeditions, along with a few family models.
+A German company probably best known for its outdoor wear that also supplies a range of technical tents for backpackers and expeditions, along with a few family models.

 Kampa